iu3qez/APET/README.md

 The idea is to use two receivers connected to two PCs (or one decent PC with two soundcards) and to collect statistics on the received stations over a few hours (it depends on the propagation...).
-Data will be collected from the WSPR webpage: http://wsprnet.org/olddb?mode=html&band=all&limit=2000&findcall=&findreporter=is0kyb&sort=date This call will be automated in the code in the future.
+Data will be collected from the WSPR webpage: http://wsprnet.org/olddb?mode=html&band=all&limit=2000&findcall=&findreporter=is0kyb&sort=date

+this step will be integrated within the code in a future release.

 Once you have two csv files, the Jupyter Notebook will process them in steps and the result will be:
 - Angle / distance distribution of the spots;